 If you’ve ever opened your Windows device only to find that the list of available Wi-Fi networks is mysteriously empty, you’re not alone.
 This issue can be frustrating, especially when you need to connect to the internet immediately.
 There are several potential causes for this problem, ranging from minor software glitches to more complex hardware issues.
-We’ll explore the most common reasons why Windows might not show available networks and provide solutions to get you back online.

 1. Wi-Fi is Disabled